-Cristiane Morais Smith is a professor at the Institute for Theoretical Physics at the University of Utrecht, the Netherlands.
+Cristiane Morais Smith is a professor at the Institute for Theoretical Physics at Universiteit Utrecht, the Netherlands.

-SEVEN QUESTIONS ASKED OF PROF. MORAIS SMITH
+SEVEN QUESTIONS ASKED OF ... ...
+PROF. MORAIS SMITH

 During seminars.
 When I hear what my colleagues are doing, I get a kick, I get highly inspired by their work and brilliant minds.